gohugoio/hugo/content/templates/taxonomy-templates.md

 : The number of pieces of content assigned to this term.

 .Pages
 : All Pages assigned to this term.
-All [list methods](/templates/list/) are available to this.
+All [list methods][renderlists] are available to this.

 ## WeightedPages